 This song, the beginning theme of an anime was one of those important memories that would be forgotten had I not hear the first second of this song.
 Shooting down from the clouded sky is a blue witch-like figure who would introduce the demon slaying capacities of human warriors.
 Yu Yu Hakusho, the anime from my Chinese past along with Dragon Ball and Sailor Moon.

 To think in the mind of a 7-year-old, that one day he would be in another part of the world, looking into the world knowing only of the world he walked on, and knowing nothing of the outside world.
-Imagine that same boy, looking into his case of CDs in 2005 showing Yu Yu Hakusho, in Chinese Dub, the dub that young 7-year-old Wei would think to be default human language, and thinking, “this sounds wrong, I want the English version.”
+Imagine that same boy, looking into his case of CDs in 2005 showing Yu Yu Hakusho, how much is the iphone 8in Chinese Dub, the dub that young 7-year-old Wei would think to be default human language, and thinking, “this sounds wrong, I want the English version.”
 Finally, imagine the wonders he thought when he found Ultraman on YouTube, and disappointment he felt when the Ultraman of his 1997 imaginations were tainted by the rewatch of 2007, compared to the graphics that time to this time.

 Memories are indeed strange, they create our timelines, our minds, they are us.
 But we seem to access it actively, and passively, but it’s never our mode of being.
 We simply do, rather than thinking about what do, we do not access the memories every chance we get.
 We simply do.